Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 Humor & Healing: What's The Relationship

 Before we talk about whether or not it's appropriate to laugh about the events of a particular day, it helps to understand why people want to.
-The urge to laugh about horrific events is deeply ingrained human behavior.
+The urge to laugh about horrific events is deeply ingrained in human behavior.
 Researcher Bill Ellis discovered people joking about 9/11 within a day of the event - a time at which much of the world wasn't even certain what had happened yet.
 Most of the humor was targeting those who attacked us.

-This use of humor is, among other things, a demonstration of people's determination to regain and exert a sense of personal control and autonomy in a world where suddenly everything had changed.
+This use of humor is, among other things, a demonstration of people's determination to regain and exert a sense of personal control and autonomy in a world where suddenly everything has changed.
 In an environment where people feel uncertain and uneasy, you will see a significant portion of them use humor to make themselves feel better.

 That use of humor can, however, make other people feel worse about the situation.
 Comedian Gilbert Gottfried got hostile responses multiple times throughout his career when he told jokes about traumatic events, including 9/11 and the Indonesian Tsunami.
-It was, his critics said, too soon.
+It was, his critics said, "too soon."

 Time & Taboos: Humor Research That's Changing Our Understanding